How to succeed in the Kubestronaut exam

 - CIS Benchmarks fix Controlplane

-From here, we will explain in detail the specific question trends and countermeasures for CKS.
+From here, we will explain in detail the specific question trends and strategies for the CKS exam.

 CIS Benchmark related

-You will be asked to modify the authentication and authorization settings of components such as Kubelet, Etcd, Scheduler, and Api Server.
+The exam will include questions that require you to modify the authentication and authorization settings of components such as Kubelet, Etcd, Scheduler, and API Server.

 --enable-admission-plugins=NodeRestriction